-March 9: Wiseguy Speaker Series and book signing with biographer and National Book Award winner Deirdre Bair, author of “Al Capone”
+March 9 and 11: Presentation and book signings with biographer and National Book Award winner Deirdre Bair, author of “Al Capone”

 There is no cost to enter the Museum retail store.